Riley O'Brien

 Riley Chun-Young O'Brien (born February 6, 1995) is an American professional baseball pitcher for the St. Louis Cardinals of Major League Baseball (MLB).
 He has previously played in MLB for the Cincinnati Reds and Seattle Mariners.
 He made his MLB debut in 2021.
+O'Brien was named to his first All-Star game in 2026.

 Amateur career

 O'Brien attended Shorewood High School in Shoreline, Washington, where he played baseball.
 He graduated in 2013, and then enrolled at Everett Community College.
 After two seasons at Everett, he transferred to the College of Idaho.
 As a junior in 2016, he went 6–3 with a 3.23 earned run average (ERA) and 60 strikeouts over 69 innings pitched for the Coyotes.
 In 2017, his senior year, he had a 3–4 record and 2.15 ERA over 67 innings.
 After the season, the Tampa Bay Rays selected him in the eighth round of the 2017 Major League Baseball draft.

 Professional career

 Tampa Bay Rays

 O'Brien signed with the Rays and made his professional debut that year with the Princeton Rays of the Advanced Rookie Appalachian League, going 1–0 with a 2.20 ERA over 11 games (ten starts).
 During the season, he was named Appalachian League Pitcher of the Week twice.
 In 2018, he began the season with the Bowling Green Hot Rods of the Single–A Midwest League (with whom he was named an All-Star) before being promoted to the Charlotte Stone Crabs of the High–A Florida State League, with whom he ended the year; over 25 games (13 starts) between both teams, he went 8–4 with a 2.75 ERA.
 In 2019, he began the season with Charlotte and was promoted to the Montgomery Biscuits of the Double–A Southern League in May.
 Over 20 games (17 starts) with the two clubs, he pitched to a 7–6 record and 3.16 ERA.

 O'Brien did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.